 - 13.9.
 Where it is deemed appropriate, students should be given the opportunity to convert a stage 3 final written warning to a stage 2 written warning through engagement with restorative practices. - 13.10.
 The contract is to be monitored carefully by the curriculum manager and teacher (or vocational trainer/ manager for apprentices) and if breached may result in exclusion.
 If an exclusion from College is agreed, a formal letter is sent from the deputy principal/Principal (L6FC) to the student and, if 16/17yrs, a copy sent to the student's parent/guardian, informing them of the exclusion.
 The letter should contain details of the appeals procedure. - 13.11.
 An exclusion from college can be either fixed term or permanent.
 In most cases exclusion will be fixed for the remainder of the current academic year.
-However, in certain circumstances the College may decide to permanently exclude a student from the College. - 13.12.
+However, in certain circumstances the College may decide to permanently exclude a student from the College.
+For apprentices, employers must be notified of this decision immediately. - 13.12.
 Please note :